 What Is the Difference Between WACC and IRR?

-IRR is a valuation metric expressed as a percentage in which the net present value (NPV) of a stream of cash flows is equal to zero.
-The IRR equals the discount rate that yields an NPV of zero.
+IRR is a valuation metric in which the net present value (NPV) of a stream of cash flows is equal to zero.

 Commonly, the IRR is used by companies to analyze and decide on capital projects.